GoogleCloudPlatformTraining/cpo200-Google-Cloud-Storage/README.md

 # CPO200-Google-Cloud-Storage
-A sample lifecycle management configuration for a Google Cloud Storage bucket.
+A sample Object Lifecycle Management configuration for a Google Cloud Storage bucket.